 BACHELOR OF SCIENCE IN EDUCATION WITH A MAJOR IN EARLY CHILDHOOD EDUCATION

-Early Childhood Education Professional Sequence: The Early Childhood Education professional sequence enables students to develop understanding and abilities that are essential for teaching young pupils.
+The Early Childhood Education professional sequence enables students to develop understanding and abilities that are essential for teaching young students.

 The Early Childhood Education program requires the completion of a concentration in Reading.
 Courses that are taken to complete this requirement include: EDRG 3020, EDRG 3040, EDRG 3280, and EDRG 4100.